Where to start

 Ending a civil partnership

 Civil partners need to apply for a dissolution.
-The grounds for ending a civil partnership are almost the same as for a divorce, but don’t include adultery, which refers specifically to marriage.
+The reasons for ending a civil partnership are almost the same as for a divorce.
+They don’t include adultery, but being unfaithful may be considered as an example of unreasonable behaviour.
+You can apply to end a civil partnership by sending completed dissolution forms to the court.

 If you're cohabiting

 You have fewer rights and there is no such thing as a common law marriage in England.
-You may be able to separate without involving a solicitor if you can agree about how to divide up your money and property.
+You may be able to separate without involving a solicitor if you can agree about how to divide up your money and property, if you own any.
 The Money Advice Service has more information on sorting out your finances.

-If you and your ex-partner both agree and your finances are straightforward, you could have a do-it-yourself divorce or dissolution with little or no involvement from a solicitor.
-This is the cheapest option.
-You’ll still need to go through the formal legal process and it’s a good idea to have at least one meeting with a specialist family lawyer as there may be things you haven’t considered.
-They can make sure that any agreement is legally binding and that you’ve understood the full implications.
+If you and your ex-partner both agree and your finances are straightforward, you could have a do-it-yourself divorce or dissolution.
+This has little to no involvement from a solicitor and can be a cheaper option.
+You’ll still need to go through the formal legal process so would pay court costs.
+It’s a good idea to meet at least once with a specialist family lawyer as there may be things you haven’t considered.
+They can check that any agreement is legally binding and that you’ve understood the full implications.

 Your pension may be one of your most important assets after your home.
-The rules about what happens after dissolution or divorce are quite complicated and it’s a good idea to get legal advice.
+The rules about what happens after dissolution or divorce are quite complicated so it’s a good idea to get legal advice.
+You can find legal specialists through the Law Society.

-You can find lots more information about the financial implications of divorce or dissolution on the Money Advice Service website.
+Find more information about the financial implications of divorce or dissolution on the Money Advice Service.

 Coping with your feelings

 If possible, try to agree with your partner what you’ll tell people and plan how you’ll respond to difficult questions.
-It’s up to you how much you say but in the long run you may find that it’s best to keep the details private.
+It’s up to you how much you say, so you can keep the details private if you prefer.

 Even for adult children, it can be hard when parents separate or divorce.
-Your children need to be able to continue a relationship with both of you so try to stay neutral when telling them if you can.
+If you have children, they need to be able to continue a relationship with both of you so try to stay neutral when telling them if you can.

 As well as family and friends, you may also need to tell: